diegoami/Diplado/README.md

 Unzip a binary release from **https://github.com/diegoami/Diplado/releases/**. into a new directory in the Modules directory of your Warband installation (e.g. _C:/Program Files (x86)/Steam/steamapps/common/MountBlade Warband/Modules/Diplado/_ on Windows on Steam) .

-Alternatively, as described [here](https://steamcommunity.com/sharedfiles/filedetails/?id=285119009), make a copy of Modules\Native and name it Diplomacy.
-Extract the files from this repo into that directory and restart the game launcher.

 ## YET ANOTHER DIPLOMACY 4.3 CLONE

 Forked from